yves-obreykov/forsyde-co-sim-transpiler/README.md

 7. Give it input tokens (two integers at a time) and it will produce outputs (three integers at a time)

 # Changes
 Got the output from the iDeSyDe tool.
 This file is called "body_0_ForSyDeDesignModel_Orchestrator.txt".
 This file has the scheduled.
-Implemented reading the schedule from this file.
+Implemented reading the schedule and buffer sizes from this file.
 Also implemented reading sin tokens from stdin and writing sout tokens to stdout.

 # Pending Tasks
-1. Implement exact buffer sizes for each channel - currently this is hardcoded to 2 ~~2.
-Implement schedule in which to call the actors - currently it just calls each actor once~~
+1. ~~Implement exact buffer sizes for each channel - currently this is hardcoded to 2~~
+2. ~~Implement schedule in which to call the actors - currently it just calls each actor once~~
-3. Both of the above needs to come from IDeSyDe which I have not be able to understand yet.
-UPDATE: current version of iDeSyDe gives schedule but not buffer size.
+3. ~~Both of the above needs to come from IDeSyDe which I have not be able to understand yet.
+UPDATE: current version of iDeSyDe gives schedule but not buffer size.~~
-~~4.
-Implement reading of input channel from stdin, printing of output channel to stdout~~
+4. ~~Implement reading of input channel from stdin, printing of output channel to stdout~~
+5. Test with more SDF examples
+6. Try multi thread and multi core implementations